Curtains (1983 film): Production

-Conception
+Development

 Producer Peter Simpson had wanted to make another successful slasher film after the release of Simcom's Prom Night, which had been a major box-office success.
+While jogging with writer Robert Guza Jr. in Toronto's Queen's Park, the two began developing the idea of a whodunit-style slasher film about a group of actresses being killed while auditioning for a film at a New England mansion.
 Wanting to avoid the "failure of teenybopper horror films such as Terror Train", Simpson signed onto the Curtains project because the film was "aimed for an adult audience."
+Richard Ciupka, a cinematographer with no directing experience at the time, was enlisted to direct.
+At the time of his hiring, Ciupka had just completed filming of Louis Malle's Atlantic City (1980).
+Ciupka was particularly inspired by Italian giallo films, envisioning Curtains as "artistic and European."

 Casting

 John Vernon was cast in the role of Jonathan Stryker, a part that had originally been considered for Klaus Kinski.
-British actress Samantha Eggar was cast as Samantha Sherwood; Eggar stated she thought the characters in the film were "vaguely drawn", the end result "awful", and she took the role chiefly for the work and salary.
+British actress Samantha Eggar, who had appeared in several Canadian films, was cast as Samantha Sherwood; Eggar stated she thought the characters in the film were "vaguely drawn", the end result "awful", and she took the role chiefly for the work and salary.
 Director Ciupka recalled being "very intimidated" by Eggar: "She hardly spoke... she was a big-time actress...
 But there was never a problem and she was very good with everything.

 Lynne Griffin, who had previously appeared in the slasher film Black Christmas (1974), was cast in the role of Patti, the stand-up comic, and at the time had been working in local theater productions in Toronto.
 Originally, Celine Lomez was cast in the role of Brooke Parsons, but she was replaced by Linda Thorson after producer Simpson fired her.